jveens/black_white_blog/_posts/2017-02-20-pancake-grid.markdown

 	<a target="_blank" href="https://github.com/jveens/pancake">Check it out on Github</a>
 </p>

 A deliciously simple grid built with Sass.
-Enjoy it however you want* with as many stacks as you like.
+Enjoy it with as many stacks as you like.
 Put them in a griddle and go.

 <figure>
     <img src="{{site.url}}/assets/2017/02/pancake.png" alt="Welcome to Pancake">